justinbgent/justinbgent.github.io/README.md

 # Android Developer - About Me
 In my spare time I like to play video games, read fantasy books, make games with [MonoGame](https://www.monogame.net/), and spend time with my family.

 I'm an ever learning developer.
 At some point back in time I've learned I can do anything I set my mind to.
 All I need is google!
-I've found when I start coding, often hours go by unoticed.
+Often when I write code, hours go by unoticed.

 # Projects: